Temperature driven false vacuum decay in coherently coupled Bose superfluids: The decay of the false vacuum

-In PGPE simulations, we can also monitor the temporal evolution of the relative phase, as defined in Section~\ref{sec:sgpe}.
-In non-equilibrium processes, such as false vacuum decay, the relative phase $\varphi$ can take any values in the range $[-\pi,\pi]$.
-Since the energy depends on $\cos\varphi$, configurations with $\pm$ $\varphi$ are energetically identical, leading to the occurrence of solutions exhibiting both configurations.
-This naturally motivates an estimate of the weight of the $\cos\varphi$ contribution in the energy landscape, Eq.~(\ref{eq:energy_density}).
-In~\cite{zenesini_24,cominotti_25, Garcia_26}, it is assumed that the relative phase is locked during decay, so that the energy landscape is determined only by magnetization $Z$.
 Here we find that the relative phase actually evolves.
-To prove it, as we have already done for $Z(t)$, we introduce a rescaled function $F(t)=(1/2)\left(1 + \cos \varphi (t)/\cos \varphi(0)\right)$ and average it over many noise realizations.
-In Fig.~\ref{fig:magnetization-phase.pdf}, the temporal evolution $\langle F(t) \rangle$ is compared with the one of $\langle {\cal Z}(t) \rangle$.
-The figure shows that, as the magnetization decays toward true vacuum (i.e., $\langle {\cal Z} \rangle \to 0$), the phase also changes, relaxing toward a constant value that shows only a weak dependence on temperature.
-Most of its variation occurs in relatively short times.
-The overall variation is not large, but it can significantly affect how the system crosses the barrier in the energy landscape.
+To prove it, as we have already done for $Z(t)$ in Fig.~\ref{fig:lnft_time}, we introduce a rescaled function $F(t)=(1/2)\left(1 + \cos \varphi (t)/\cos \varphi(0)\right)$ and average it over $\mathcal{N}=100$ noise realizations.
+Fig.~\ref{fig:fig6.pdf} shows the time evolution of $\ln \langle F(t) \rangle$ presented for three values of temperature.
+It can be seen that, over the same time interval during which the magnetization decays toward the true vacuum, the phase also changes, relaxing toward a constant value that exhibits only a weak dependence on temperature.
+Notably, the dominant contribution to this change occurs within the instanton window, i.e., the time interval used for the linear fitting of the survival probability in Fig.~\ref{fig:lnft_time}.
+In this interval, the variance of $\ln \langle F(t) \rangle$ (shaded region around the mean) is such that the curves for different temperatures remain clearly separated in the early stages of decay, demonstrating that the observed changes in the relative phase are statistically significant.
+For instance, for $T = 7T_s$, $\cos\varphi$ evolves from an initial value close to $-1$ and saturates around $-0.45$, corresponding to an approximate increase of $28\%$.
+This variation can significantly affect how the system crosses the barrier in the energy landscape.
 By inserting the ensemble averages of $Z(t)$ and $\cos \varphi(t)$ into (\ref{eq:energy_density}), we find that the energy values at the extremes of the time window used to extract the decay rates are comparable and that the energy has its maximum within the same interval.
-This indicates that the initial variation in the relative phase is relevant for ensuring the conditions for resonant bubble nucleation.
+This suggests that the behavior of the relative phase is relevant for ensuring the conditions for resonant bubble nucleation.
 It also emphasizes the importance of using complex scalar fields in the description of coherently coupled Bose superfluids such that $Z$ and $\varphi$ are treated on equal footing, thus allowing a better understanding of the instanton physics.